rizzza/metadata-api/README.md

 ### Metadata

 Metadata is a top level structure that provides the connection to all metadata types for a `Node`.
-Any Graph `Node` that impliments the `Metadataable` interface can have metadata on it.
+Any Graph `Node` that implements the `MetadataNode` interface can have metadata on it.

 ### Annotation Namespaces